 Experienced dentists consider factors such as medical history, patient goals, anxiety levels, oral habits, and overall health when creating treatment plans.

-These decisions require professional judgment that technology cannot fully replicate.
+These decisions require professional judgment, experience, and communication that technology cannot fully replicate.

 They Cannot Build Trust